 Eyes Loss and Enucleation Surgery

-The eyes are the organs of sight in the human body.
-Its front part includes the iris, pupil, conjunctiva, cornea and sclera.
-The back part includes the optical nerve, lenses and retina.
+The front part of an eye includes the iris, pupil, conjunctiva, cornea, and sclera.
+The back part includes the optical nerve, lenses, and retina.
 When the eye is severely injured in an accident, surgical removal of the eye may be necessary to treat it.
 This procedure is known as enucleation surgery.
 During the procedure, the muscles connecting to the outside of the eyeball are not removed if they are not injured.
 These muscles will help move the artificial eye implant.

 Diagnosis and Treatment of Eye Loss or Enucleation

-When a car accident victim reports to a doctor with severe eye trauma, pain, tenderness and inflammation, the doctor first examines the eye and vision.
+When a car accident victim reports to a doctor with severe eye trauma, pain, tenderness, and inflammation, the doctor first examines the eye and vision.
 If they think that the eye cannot be saved, they remove it surgically.
-After this, the car accident victim is fitted with a custom made prosthetic, also known as glass eye or artificial eye to improve facial appearance.
+After this, the car accident victim is fitted with a custom-made prosthetic, also known as a glass eye or artificial eye to improve facial appearance.
 Depending on the type of prosthetic implant, and whether or not the eye muscles are intact after the injury, the prosthetic eye may move like a normal eye.

 Most auto accident victims find it difficult to adjust to the trauma of losing an eye and having a prosthetic implanted in its place.
 Victims often require psychological treatment for a long period of time to learn to cope up with the trauma.
 They also need a lot of time to make adjustments to the visual deficit and changed condition.
 Victims also have to be extra careful about the other eye to avoid any further loss.